23 January 2021

 Snow bird

-At first I didn't notice the white bird, a seagull, standing perfectly still on the just fallen snow.
+At first I didn't notice the bird, a seagull, standing perfectly still on the just fallen snow.

 18 January 2021